sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

 When your computer looks up the value of a variable, you can think of that like asking a librarian for some information.

 If the librarian knows the answer "off the top of their head," they'll give it to you immediately.
-Computer programming languages purposefuly store some types of variables so that they'll immediately know what to give you when you access a variable.
-These are called the "primitive data types" of the languague.
+Computer programming languages purposefully store some types of variables so that they'll immediately know what to give you when you access a variable.
+These are called the "primitive data types" of the language.

 If a librarian doesn't know the answer to your question, they'll tell you where to look it up.
 Computer programming languages purposefully store some types of variables this way -- so your computer doesn't know the exact value but knows where to look up the information.
 These are called the "reference types" of a computer programming language.

 ###Primitive Data Types in JavaScript

-  * Boolean
+  * Boolean (just `true` or `false`)
-  * Null (no value - a placeholder)
+  * Null (no value - a placeholder: just `null`)
-  * Undefined (empty/unassigned)
+  * Undefined (empty/unassigned: just `undefined`)
-  * Number (integers and floating point values: 3, 9.5, -0.288)
+  * Number (integers and floating point values: like `3`, `9.5`, `-0.288`)
-  * String (words in quotes: "hello", "AWESOME!")
+  * String (words in quotes: like `"hello"`, `"AWESOME!"`)
   * _Symbol (coming in the next version of JavaScript, known as ES6)_

   Many students wonder about the difference between null and undefined.
 As a rule of thumb, you should let JavaScript decide when something is undefined (and use conditionals to check if something might be undefined).
 You should use null wherever you want to "blank out" a variable so that it has no value.